sumfish/music-timbre-transfer-demo/index.md

 -------
 ## Demo
-There are four kinds of instruments in our datasets, so we conducted twelve transfer tasks between different kinds of instruments in our experiment.
+There are four kinds of instruments in the MI-Para dataset, so we conducted twelve transfer tasks between different kinds of instruments in our experiment.

 ### Piano to Acoustic Guitar